sstevens2/markdown-CV/sstevens_resume/sstevens_resume.md

 University of Wisconsin - Madison, [McMahon Lab](https://mcmahonlab.wisc.edu/) : *Graduate Research Assistant* - __2012-Present__
-  Classifying reference genomes (composite genomes from metagenomes and single-cell genomes) for unculturable but common freshwater bacteria and understand how the related populations change through time using our metagenomic time series.
+  Classifying reference genomes (composite genomes from metagenomes and single-cell genomes) for unculturable but common freshwater bacteria and understanding how the related populations change through time using our metagenomic time series.

 University of Illinois Urbana - Champaign, Metcalf Lab : *Visiting Researcher* - __2011-2012__